 Study and scale

 Use historic web traffic data and sales figures from previous years to estimate the amount of traffic likely to hit your website.
-Keep in mind that this year, traffic is likely to be higher, and arrive earlier than usual.
+Keep in mind that this year, traffic is likely to be higher, and arrive earlier than usual due to the concerns around delivery delays that are being discussed in the media.
 Data used intelligently will allow you to make solid estimates of the capacity you’re going to need, and scale your servers accordingly.

 Speed it up